Biography

 Other notes about me

 In addition to illustration for scientific purposes, I engage in a number of personal artistic hobbies, including painting, pen and ink drawing, colored pencil and graphite drawing, and sculpting miniature food and other small sculptures from polymer clay.
 I live in Vancouver, WA, with my wife and 3 cats.
-My wife is a Family Nurse Practitioner who specializes in LGBTQ+ health and gender affirming hormone therapy.
+My wife is a Family Nurse Practitioner who specializes in LGBTQ+ health and gender affirming hormone therapy; she owns a private practice in Vancouver, WA, where I volunteer on occasion (she leads a number of pro bono community initiatives).
 She is an avid reader of New England Journal of Medicine, and discussing the latest articles in NEJM is one of our favorite date night activities.
 We also enjoy exploring the many beautiful nature areas in the Pacific Northwest together.
 As a disabled person, I enjoy finding new accessible parks to explore and am outspoken on issues related to being #DisabledInSTEM and accessibility in science.
 I exclusively use they/them pronouns and am also passionate about building inclusive research participation experiences for any study that may recruit participants who are transgender and/or non-binary.
+Much of my faculty service activities center around DEI efforts.